Health protection

 On the Isle of Wight, there are lots of health professionals who are involved in vaccination.
 They include

-You can speak to them for advice relating to vaccinations that you or your family should have.
-This will be based on age and individual risk factors that make you more susceptible to preventable infections, these include
+You can speak to them for advice relating to vaccinations for you or your family.
+Eligibility and need is based on age and individual risk factors, including

 Screening

-Screening is a way of finding out if you have a higher chance of having a health problem.
+Screening is a way of identifying apparently healthy people who may have an increased risk of a particular condition.
 This means that early treatment can be offered, or information given to help you make informed decisions.

-The NHS screening guide provides information and links to all screening programmes in England, including
+The NHS screening guide provides information and links to all screening programmes in England

 The type of programme offered to you will depend on your age, sex, or whether you have a long-term condition such as diabetes.